 What you will study

 It will provide you with a strong grounding in both canonical works and introduce you to new ones, as well as a range of thought-provoking critical and theoretical approaches to literature.
-You’ll discover historical, social and psychological perspectives which will enhance your understanding of literary works.
+You’ll discover historical, social and psychological perspectives, among others that will enhance your understanding of literary works.

-You’ll be able to tailor your degree with a number of specialist optional modules on specific periods and themes, from the medieval to the contemporary, and from children’s literature to American fiction.
+You can tailor your course with a number of specialist optional modules on specific periods and themes, from the early modern to the contemporary, and from children’s literature to American fiction.

-Unusually for an English literature degree, we also offer you the opportunity to take a Professional Training placement, enabling you to apply your skills in an industry-relevant context.
+Unusually for an English literature course, we also offer you the opportunity to take a Professional Training placement, enabling you to apply your skills in an industry-relevant context.